 Who Is This Chris Macro Guy?

 Hello!
 My name is Chris Newman and I'm so excited you stumbled across this site!
-I am a 27 year old financial analyst and am currently on a mission to share my knowledge of Excel and the rest of Microsoft's Office Suite to an online community that has taught me so much over the years.
+I am a 27 year old financial analyst based in Columbus, Ohio and am currently on a mission to share my knowledge of Excel and the rest of Microsoft's Office Suite to an online community that has taught me so much over the years.
 When I graduated from college back in 2011, I knew very little about the importance of Excel and the dependency businesses have on the Microsoft Office programs every single day.
 Early on in my career I came to the realization that there is a HUGE need for advanced Excel users in the marketplace.
 I decided right then and there to learn everything I could about the program's vast capabilities.
 I soon evolved from being an ordinary user into my company's leading Office expert and eventually my superiors nicknamed me Chris "Macro" due to my ability to automate tasks with VBA.
 After dedicating much of my time to absorbing the Microsoft Office Suite's capabilities, I am ready to pass on the knowledge I have acquired.
 My hope is to provide the best resources on the web for new and advanced MS Office users.
 I enjoy any opportunity to hear feedback about the site so please feel free to contact me via any of my social network profiles by clicking any of the icons below!

 Hear My Story

 You can learn more about my professional career and how I was able to become a Spreadsheet Guru in my own workplace by listening to a podcast episode I was recently on.
 I share the journey I took early on in my career and also some of my favorite tips & strategies for learning Excel in a shorter amount of time.